All Products

 Important

-• For more information about how to create an AccessKey pair for a RAM user, see Create an AccessKey pair.
-The AccessKey ID and AccessKey secret of a RAM user are displayed only when they are created.
-You must save them.
-If you forget the AccessKey pair, you must create a new one.
+• To create an AccessKey pair for a RAM user, see Create an AccessKey pair.
+The AccessKey ID and AccessKey secret are displayed only when the pair is created.
+You must save them immediately.
+If you forget the AccessKey pair, create a new one to replace it.

 Add a dependency

-Add the Alibaba Cloud credentials management dependency to your pom.xml file.
+Add the Alibaba Cloud credentials management dependency to your pom.xml file:

 <dependency>